ZhangZh3ng/Occupancy-Set-Key/README.md

    <param name="result_save_path" type="string" value="xxx.txt" />
    ```

-3. In `shell/` run `run.sh`.
+3. in `shell/ folder ` run `./run.sh`.
 The result will be saved in `result_save_path`

-## Run On KITTI360
+### Run On KITTI360

 Official website of [KITTI360](https://www.cvlibs.net/datasets/kitti-360/).
 Please download `Raw Velodyne Scans`, `Calibrations` and `Vechicle Poses`

-1. The only difference with Run on KITTI is step 1, Please use `script/gt_kitti360.py` and set the four path according to your dataset's path
+1. The only difference with Run on KITTI is step 1, Please use `script/gt_kitti360.py` and set the four path according to your dataset's path.

-## Evaluation
+### Evaluation

+You can evaluate the performance(such as Precision-Recall) using the python script:

 In `script/evaluation.py`, set the `file_gt_sens_poses` using **xxx/out.txt** and set `file_outcome_osk` using the `result_save_path` then run this python script.